ameli/imate/README.rst

 ``'SLQ'``            Stochastic Lanczos Quadrature method  small or large  dense, sparse  approximation
 ===================  ====================================  ==============  =============  =============

-The desired method of computation can be passed through the ``ComputeMethod`` argument when calling ``ComputeTraceOfInverse``.
+The desired method of computation can be passed through the ``ComputeMethod`` argument when calling :mod:`ComputeTraceOfInverse <TraceInv.ComputeTraceOfInverse>`.
 For instance, in the following example, we apply the *Hutchinson's randomized estimator* method:

 .. code-block:: python